thkoch2001/tvlfyi_depot/README.md

 * `//users/tazjin/homepage` && `//users/tazjin/blog`: A Nix-based static site
   generator which generates the web page and Atom feed for [tazj.in](https://tazj.in)
-* `//users/tazjin/finito`: A persistent finite-state machine library for Rust.
 * `//users/grfn/xanthous`: A (WIP) TUI RPG, written in Haskell.
 * `//users/tazjin/emacs`: tazjin's Emacs & EXWM configuration
+* `//users/sterni/nint`: A shebang-compatible interpreter wrapper for Nix.
+* `//users/tazjin/finito`: A persistent finite-state machine library for Rust.

 # Licensing